Our Mission

 We train and employ professional writers to craft weekly handwritten letters to elders in nursing homes, assisted living facilities, and homebound settings.
 Each letter is personalized to the recipient's life, history, and story.
 Each writer maintains a consistent relationship with the elders they serve — the same person, every week, building the kind of familiarity that cannot be manufactured and should never be interrupted.

 We partner with families who want to ensure their parent receives reliable personal attention.
-We partner with churches who carry the mandate but lack the infrastructure to sustain it.
-We partner with care facilities seeking measurable interventions for the loneliness crisis their residents face daily.
+We partner with care facilities seeking measurable interventions for the loneliness their residents face daily.

-We give away free resources — conversation guides, training materials, practical tools — to anyone visiting elders in care, because the need is too large for one organization and too urgent to gate behind a transaction.
+We give away free resources — conversation guides, communication training, practical tools — to anyone visiting elders in care, because the need is too large for one organization and too urgent to gate behind a transaction.

 And we measure our success not in revenue or growth, but in a question: Are fewer elders dying forgotten because we exist?